Configurable laser welding that meets your needs

 Laser Welding Technologies

-Contour laser welding uses one continous pass of the laser along the weld path with enough energy to melt and weld the parts.
+Contour laser welding uses one continuous pass of the laser along the weld path with enough energy to melt and weld the parts.
 This works well for flat to flat weld joints.

 Quasi-simultaneous laser welding uses many very fast passes along the weld path to simulate the laser energy being applied to the whole weld joint simultaneously.
 This works well in T-style weld joints to get consistent, simultaneous displacement in the weld joint.